-.alw-card:loc=xxxx
+.alw-card:loc=xxxx where xxxx is the MCPM card location.

-- This causes the MASP to begin downloading tables to the new MCPM card. - When the card has been successfully loaded (there will be a response on the terminal that downloading is complete. - This can take up to 10 minutes.
+This causes the MASP to begin downloading tables to the new MCPM card.

-17. Enter the following command to verify the card is operational (IS-NR).
+- When the card has been successfully loaded (there will be a response on the terminal that downloading is complete. - This can take up to 10 minutes. - 17.
+Enter the following command to verify the card is operational (IS-NR).